etiennerc-wobz/magicloop-local-server/README.md

 3. Run `nvm use` if you're using nvm.
 4. Install the required dependencies by running `make init` in the terminal.
 5. Modify the .env file and add appropriate secrets to connect to the API.
+6. Drop the DB by running `node initDB.js`
-6. Start the application by running `make` or `make run`.
+7. Start the application by running `make` or `make run`.
-7. The application should now be running on the address displayed in the CLI.
+8. The application should now be running on the address displayed in the CLI.

 ## Getting Started - How to run the project